boobo94/boobo94.github.io/_posts/2022/08/2022-08-12-how-to-launch-a-startup.md

 Did you find something relevant?
 Tell me via <a href="https://twitter.com/militaru_bogdan" target="_blank">twitter</a>

 Your idea may suffer many changes over time.
 Don't worry, that's normal, you need to adapt and switch fast in order to stay upfront.

+### Business Marketplaces

+There are certains places where people can buy & sell businesses.
+If none of the previous ideas doesn't work for you, maybe you can try to buy one and improve it.
+But where you can find these products?

+- <a href="https://flippa.com" target="_blank">Flippa</a>
+- <a href="https://www.motioninvest.com" target="_blank">Motion Invest</a>
+- <a href="https://rocketgems.com/blog/saas-marketplaces/" target="_blank">List with SaaS Marketplaces</a>

 ## Validate idea